 The materiality analysis indicated that issues surrounding employee rights are highly relevant.
-These include the application of the German Minimum Wage Act, experiences of In addition to the responsibility of our suppliers parental leave, the involvement of the works council in key organizational decisions, training and education, diversity within the corporate bodies and among employees, remuneration of male and female employees, and discrimination in general (GRI 202-1, 401-3, 402-1, 404, 405, 406).
+These include the application of the German Minimum Wage Act, experiences of council in key organizational decisions, training and education, diversity within the corporate bodies and among employees, remuneration of male and female employees, and discrimination in general (GRI 202-1, 401-3, 402-1, 404, 405, 406).
 We will develop appropriate systems that we can use to report on these specific issues.
-However, we can affirm that First Sensor is already fully aware of its responsibility and takes into account all the relevant regulations. including in its own interest.
+However, we can affirm that First Sensor is already fully aware of its responsibility and takes into account all the relevant regulations, including in its own interest.